smtnhacker/mnemosync-password-manager/README.md

 Here are some pretty _urgent_ to-do's that I still plan to work on (before putting the project back to the closet).
 Yeah, this thing is in its very early phases.

-- [/] Encrypt the passwords client-side
+- [X] Encrypt the passwords client-side

 - [X] ~~Use (or remove) the handshake~~ _Just use HTTPS_